rero/developer-resources/data/jsonschema.md

 ### How to handle plurals

-In the following example, the main key is singular, but it's `title` is plural, as it is the label in the editor, which will contain a list of elements.
+In the following example, the main key is singular, but its `title` is plural, as it is the label in the editor, which will contain a list of elements.

 On the contrary, the `title` of the `array` `items` is singular, as it is the